Building: Did someone clone me?

 Bash data exfiltration through DNS (using bash builtin functions)

-After gaining ‘blind’ command execution access to a compromised Linux host, data exfiltration can be difficult when the system ibinbash2s protected by a firewall.
+After gaining ‘blind’ command execution access to a compromised Linux host, data exfiltration can be difficult when the system is protected by a firewall.
 Sometimes these firewalls prevent the compromised host to establish connections to the internet.
 In these cases, data exfiltration through the DNS-protocol can be useful.
 In a lot of cases DNS-queries are not blocked by a firewall.
 I’ve had a real life situation like this, which i will describe later on.

 There are several oneliners on the internet available to exfiltrate command output through DNS.
 However, i noticed that these are using Linux applications (xxd, od, hexdump, etc), which are not always present on a minimalistic target system.
 I decided to create a oneliner, which is only using Bash builtin functionalities.
 The oneliner can be used whenever command execution is possible and Bash is installed on the compromised system.